-Incorporated on 20th February, 2017 Wholly Owned Subsidiary Company of Indo Thai Securities Limited, Indo Thai Globe Fin (IFSC) Limited has a paid - up share capital of Rs.
+Incorporated on 20th February, 2017 as a Wholly Owned Subsidiary Company of Indo Thai Securities Limited, Indo Thai Globe Fin (IFSC) Limited has a paid - up share capital of Rs.
 1,25,00,000/- (Rupees One Crore Twenty-Five Lakhs only).
+Indo Thai Securities Limited has 100% Equity Shareholding in the Company by investing Rs.
+1,25,00,000/- (Rupees One Crores Twenty Five Lakhs only).
 Mr. Dhanpal Doshi, Mr. Sarthak Doshi, Mr. Rajendra Bandi and Mr. Sunil Kumar Soni are holding office as the Directors of the Company.